TeraScale (microarchitecture): Hardware tessellation

 While the tessellation principle introduced with TeraScale was not part of the OpenGL 3.3 or Direct3D 10.0 requirements, and competitors such as the GeForce 8 series lacked similar hardware, Microsoft has added the tessellation feature as part of their DirectX 10.1 future plans.
 Finally, Microsoft introduced tessellation as a required capability not with DirectX 10.1 but DirectX 11.

-GCN geometric processor is AMD's (which acquired the ATI's GPU business) most current solution for carrying out tessellation using the GPU.
+GCN geometric processing is AMD's (which acquired the ATI's GPU business) most current solution for carrying out tessellation using the GPU.

 Ultra-threaded dispatch processor

 Although the R600 is a significant departure from previous designs, it still shares many features with its predecessor, the Radeon R520.
 The Ultra-Threaded Dispatch Processor is a major architectural component of the R600 core, just as it was with the Radeon X1000 GPUs.
 This processor manages a large number of in-flight threads of three distinct types (vertex, geometry, and pixel shaders) and switches amongst them as needed.
 With a large number of threads being managed simultaneously it is possible to reorganize thread order to optimally utilize the shaders.
 In other words, the dispatch processor evaluates what goes in the other parts of the R600 and attempts to keep processing efficiency as high as possible.
 There are lower levels of management as well; each SIMD array of 80 stream processors has its own sequencer and arbiter.
 The arbiter decides which thread to process next, while the sequencer attempts to reorder instructions for best possible performance within each thread.